TheRealBarenziah/imgbb-uploader/README.md

   Enable this to upload base64-encoded image directly as string. (available from 1.3.0 onward) Allows to work with RAM directly for increased performance (skips fs I/O calls).
-  Beware: options.imagePath will be ignored as long as options.base64string is defined!
   */
 };